kingluddite/web-dev-notes/frontend/react/udemy/102n-complete-react-amead/01-part-foundation-react/08-styling-react/64a-setup-webpack-with-scss.md

 * That change alone will not work

 ## We also need to add a loader
-* We will need to use 2 loaders
+* Actually we need to use 2 loaders

 ### css-loader
 * Will be a package that will allow us to load